 Birmingham Curriculum Statement

 All children and young people will be given the opportunity to learn the benefits of physically and emotionally healthy lifestyles, by participating in high quality personal, social and health education including sex and relationships education.
-At school, ALL children will have opportunities to explore their talents and abilities through:
+Opportunities will be provided for children to explore their talents and abilities through:

 - Taking part in a wide range of physical activities, sports and games